valkey-io/valkey-doc/commands/scan.md

 ## The NOVALUES option

-When using `HSCAN`, you can use the `NOVALUES` option to make Redis return only the keys in the hash table without their corresponding values.
+When using `HSCAN`, you can use the `NOVALUES` option to make Valkey return only the keys in the hash table without their corresponding values.

 ```
 redis 127.0.0.1:6379> HSET myhash a 1 b 2